In Defense of Food :: Book Review

 blog post in defense of food jennifer raye

-Even though we are obsessed with the biochemistry of food and how it affects the body, as a whole, we are some of the most unhealthy humans to have ever lived.
-So what happened? and how can we find a more balanced and healthy understanding of nutrition?
+Even though we are obsessed with the biochemistry of food and how it affects the body as a whole, we are some of the most unhealthy humans to have ever lived.
+So what happened?
+And how can we find a more balanced and healthy understanding of nutrition?
 Michael Pollan outlines the emergence of what he calls “nutritionism” in his book “In Defense of Food“.
 He claims this “nutritionism” is partially to blame for the lack of understanding regarding the food we encounter today.

-Michael Pollan names 4 key premises that define “nutritionism”:
+Michael Pollan names four key premises that define “nutritionism”:

 1) The key unit in food is the “nutrient”.